dittoeth/docs/docs/technical/blackswan.md

 1. **Global:** when the underlying collateral (like stETH, rETH) is worth less than the equivalent amount of ETH. (ex: stETH drops in value compared to ETH).

-   It's not safe to assume that LSD ETH is worth `1:1` to ETH, even if most of the time it is.
+   It's not safe to assume that LST ETH is worth `1:1` to ETH, even if most of the time it is.
 The risk of something like stETH de-pegging (as in the [past](https://www.nansen.ai/research/on-chain-forensics-demystifying-steth-depeg)) is less when withdrawals are open, but there is still smart contract risk.
 This kind of assumption was also broken with USDC given the events surrounding SVB.

 2. **Local:** when ETH drops in value compared to the asset being minted (ex: ETH compared to `USD`) to the point where enough `shortRecords` become undercollateralized to break the price peg of the stable asset.